How to Automate Public Holiday Pay with Rule Sets

 Configuring the rule sets

 If your employees are already attached to a rule set, you will need to add the rules in addition to the existing rule set so that they are still linked to the other existing rules.
 To do this, go to the 'Payroll settings' > 'Rule sets' page and click on the existing rule set.
-If they are attached to an award, you'll need to select the award first from the drop down box.
+If they are attached to an award, you'll need to select the award first from the drop-down box.

 If your employee is not already attached to a rule set, and you don't want these rules to be part of any existing rule set, you can create a new one for this purpose.
 To do that, go to the 'Payroll settings' > 'Rule sets' page, and click the 'Add' button to the right of the page.

 One thing to note about rule sets before going further is that rule sets work in order of evaluation from top to bottom, meaning the processing of the rules at the bottom happens last.
-In most cases, you want something that pays the employees more to happen at the bottom, and this is true for Public holidays.
+In most cases, you want something that pays the employees more to happen at the bottom, and this is true for public holidays.

 Employee paid a penalty rate for working public holiday